COVID-19 Frequently Asked Questions for Students (Updated May 28, 2020 at 12:00 p.m.)

 - Computer Lab - Open M-F, 7 a.m. to 7 p.m. in College Services, 3rd Floor

 Is the Campus Cupboard open?

-The Campus Cupboard will be open from 8am-5pm Monday-Friday and is temporarily located in the Office of Students with Disabilities (L2750) inside the Library.
+The Campus Cupboard will be open from 8am-5pm Monday-Thursday, 8am-12pm on Friday, and is temporarily located in the Office of Students with Disabilities (L2750) inside the Library.
 Students can come once per day and get up to two grocery bags of non-perishable food and hygiene items.

 Please contact the Center for Experiential Education at (952) 358-8119 with questions.